Eye Anemia: Symptoms, Causes and Treatment options

 Recognizing Ocular Manifestations

-Symptoms of eye anemia can vary but often include:
+Symptoms of iron deficiency in eyes can vary but often include:

 - Pale conjunctiva: The conjunctiva may appear pale due to reduced hemoglobin levels.